My Indoor and Outdoor Photography | Travel and Adventure

 Wat Arun

-The missile-shaped temple that rises from the western banks of Mae Nam Chao Phraya river is known as ”The Temple of Dawn” named after the Indian God of dawn, Aruna.
-Wat Arun is the most famous landmark of Bangkok.
-I’ve never seen anything like this before, the temple was decorated in seashells and porcelein tiles.
-The God of Dawn pretty huge, sunrise or sundown with so many things up high.
+The temple that towers over the western side of the Mae Nam Chao Phraya River is called “The Temple of Dawn,” inspired by the Indian deity Aruna, who represents dawn.
+Wat Arun is the most iconic site in Bangkok.
+I’ve never encountered anything like it, the temple is adorned with seashells and porcelain tiles.
+The God of Dawn is quite impressive, especially during sunrise or sunset, with so many intricate details up high.

 Wat Lokayasutharam